Micro-pulse TIG welding

 in orthodontics and dental technology

-In contrast to soldering with an open flame or resistance soldering (both with dental solder), where a small gap between the components is not a problem or is even useful, the aim with welding is generally to prepare the components to be joined without a gap, regardless of the welding technique used – whether with a Lampert PUK D6 micro-pulse welding unit or with a laser.
+In contrast to soldering with an open flame or resistance soldering (both with dental solder), where a small gap between the components is not a problem or is even useful, the aim when welding is generally to prepare the components to be joined without a gap, regardless of the welding technique used – whether with a PUK D6.1 micro-pulse welding unit from Lampert or with a laser.

 To eliminate gaps due to poor fit, orthodontic components such as the base of a Herbst hinge or brackets can be ground to match the shape of the respective substructure or round wires can be ground flat in advance for welding.